 The BRAINYAC program is open to students from select partner programs and schools that serve students in Upper Manhattan and the Bronx.
 Each student is matched with a Columbia neuroscientist, a mentor who guides the student through a research project.
 Interns come away from the experience with an enhanced understanding of how laboratory research leads to transformative discovery, exposure to a professional academic environment and a stronger connection to science as a career.

-The BRAINYAC program accepts applications from 10th and 11th grade students nominated by one of our partner programs: S-PREP, Lang Youth Medical, Double Discovery Center, and Columbia Secondary School.
+The BRAINYAC program accepts applications from 10th and 11th grade students nominated by one of our partner programs: S-PREP, Lang Youth Medical, Double Discovery Center, Columbia Secondary School and BioBus.
 Applicants must reside in New York City, and preference is given to students in upper Manhattan and the South Bronx.
 Program applications are distributed to our partner programs each fall.

 Thank you for your interest in BRAINYAC.
 Applications for BRAINYAC 2024 have closed.
 We anticipate opening applications for BRAINYAC 2025 in October, 2024.

 If you are interested in becoming a BRAINYAC mentor for summer 2024, please contact Maia Gumnit: [email protected].